-It is important for individuals and organizations to make plans in advance and work together as a team as it is impossible to know when a disaster will occur.
+It is important for both individuals and organizations to make plans in advance of an emergency as it is impossible to know when a disaster will occur.
 Therefore, each tenant should include the following steps in their emergency planning process, and encourage their employees to do the same:

-- Sign up for emergency alerts.

-- Create a personal response plan.

-- Create a corporate emergency response plan.

-- Practice and maintain plans.

-- Purchase or make disaster supply kits:

-- Office Kit to keep in a place for office staff to access easily and quickly.

-- Car Kit to keep in the trunk of a car.

-- Personal Go Kit to keep in the office and at home.
+- Sign up for local jurisdictional emergency alerts. - Create a personal response plan. - Create a corporate emergency response plan. - Practice and maintain plans. - Purchase or make disaster supply kits: - o Office Kit to keep in a place for office staff to access easily and quickly. - \circ Car Kit to keep in the trunk of a car. - Personal Go Kit to keep in the office and at home.